 Each summer, Duquesne faculty in most of our Duquesne schools develop and lead about 20 short study abroad experiences.
 From Liberal Arts to Health Sciences, Business, Music, and Nursing, faculty create some extraordinary learning experiences for their students.
-As a potential leader of a summer international course experience, know that the Office of International Programs is here to help you at every step in the process.
+As a potential leader of a summer international course experience, know that the Center for Global Engagement is here to help you at every step in the process.
 This will be some of the most challenging and rewarding teaching you'll ever do, and the learning is transformative for your students.
-The National Survey of Student Engagement (2010) identifies study abroad as one of only six high impact learning experiences.
+The National Survey of Student Engagement (2017) identifies study abroad as one of only six high impact learning experiences.

 How to get started:

 2. Apply for a Faculty Development Grant to do exploratory travel.

 The 3-Part Proposal Form:

 Step 1: Academics

 You will need Academic approval from both your Department Chair and your Dean.
 Your Dean’s signature indicates both academic approval AND willingness to cover any possible budget shortfall.

 NOTE: You will be asked to attach the Budget form and the Cares and Concerns form to this electronic application before you submit.

 Please read the instructions on the adjacent tabs and complete these forms before you start and upload the application.